 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Identifying biomarkers able of point out the risk of development of degenerative processes linked to aging and colorectal cancer (CRC) onset, could improve clinical strategies.
-The aim was to establish if Trx1 and CD30 as dual target, combined with cytokines and polymorphisms of KIRs, FcRIIa-131H/R and FcRIIIa-158V/F, was more effective.
-Serum measures of Trx1/CD30, RTrx1, multiple cytokine levels and polymorphisms of KIR and FcγRIIa were used to estimate the effect of disease, age and gender to describe the variants in the biology of the redox immune system.
-Through these procedures, the redox immune fingerprint of health, ageing and cancer states was determined.
+Core tip: Identifying biomarkers for the risk of developing degenerative processes linked to aging and colorectal cancer onset could improve clinical strategies.
+The aim was to establish if Trx1 and CD30 as dual targets, combined with cytokines and polymorphisms of killer immunoglobulin-like receptors, FcRIIa-131H/R and FcRIIIa-158V/F, was more effective.
+Serum measures of Trx1/CD30, RTrx1, multiple cytokine levels and polymorphisms of killer immunoglobulin-like receptors and FcγRIIa were used to estimate the effect of disease, age and gender to describe the variants in the biology of the redox immune system.
+Through these procedures, the redox immune fingerprint of health, aging and cancer states was determined.

 Berghella AM, Aureli A, Canossi A, Del Beato T, Colanardi A, Pellegrini P. Redox, immune and genetic biomarker’s system for personalized treatments in colorectal cancer.
 World J Gastrointest Oncol 2019; In press